 Not much is known of her life.
 Traditions state that she was the daughter of a chief, and her mother, a Pict, had been baptized by Saint Patrick himself.
-She ended up in slavery, when her mother was sold, but maintained her purity and her Catholic Faith.
+She ended up in slavery, when her mother was sold, and raised in a Druid household, but maintained her purity and her Catholic Faith.
 Bridget is credited with any number of miracles – one of which was turning water into beer, which I quite enjoy, but also numerous cures – even before dedicating herself once and for all to God as a nun.
 She lived a life of prayer and penance, interceding for her land, the world, for souls.

 Bridget went to the Lord on February 1st, 525 (or 521?), and the reputation of her holiness spread throughout the world for all ages.
 Her relics, and the glorious Book of Kildare her nuns had written and illuminated (which was described as the work of angelic skill) were destroyed in 1538, under the depredations of Henry VIII, and the deputyship of Lord Grey.
-Bridget’s head was rescued, parts of which now reside in various churches, one in Portugal, of all places.
+Bridget’s head, however, was rescued, parts of which now reside in various churches, one in Portugal, of all places.

 Saint Bridget of Kildare, ora pro nobis!